keikreutler/transformap/src/partials/text-main-description.html.md

 ![Icon](/images/icon.png)

-TransforMap works towards an online-platform for you to visualize the myriads of alternatives to the dominant economic thinking on a single mapping system.
-It will give everybody the opportunity to map all the initiatives, communities, projects, worker-owned, self-managed, democratically organised companies and other institutions dedicated to meeting people's needs, serving the common good and/or contributing to a sustainable way of life.
+TransforMap works towards an online platform to visualize the myriad of alternatives to the dominant economic thinking on a single mapping system.
+It will give everyone the opportunity to map the initiatives, communities, projects, worker-owned, self-managed, democratically organised companies and other institutions dedicated to meeting people's needs, serving the common good and/ or contributing to a sustainable way of life.